VladimirtheGreatest/VladimirtheGreatest/README.md

 ## I'm a Programmer, Gamer, and Fitness Maniac!!

-- 🔭 My core skills are C#, JavaScript and Umbraco!
+- 🔭 My core skills are C# and JavaScript.
-- 🌱 I’m currently bulking
+- 🌱 I enjoy working with smart people that have a great sense of humour.
-- 👯 This year I started working for a new company.
+- 👯 Currently working as a C# Software Engineer for one of the biggest IT companies in the UK.
-- 🥅 2021 Goals: learning Angular, TypeScript, Solidity.
+- 🥅 2022 Goals: learning Solidity, and Smart Contracts to build production-ready apps based on the blockchain.
-- ⚡ Currently playing New World.
+- ⚡ Currently playing Valorant.
 - ⚡ Crypto Enthusiast

 <br />